Alex Verdugo Player Props: Red Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.12).
+- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in the league.

-- Rockies pitchers combine to give up the fifth-most home runs in baseball (88 total, 1.3 per game).
+- The Rockies' 5.11 team ERA ranks 29th among all MLB pitching staffs.

-- The Rockies will send Anderson (0-0) to make his sixth start of the season.
-He is 0-0 with a 2.25 ERA and 19 strikeouts through 32 2/3 innings pitched.
+- The Rockies rank 24th in baseball in home runs surrendered (90 total, 1.3 per game).

-- The righty's last time out was on Thursday against the San Francisco Giants, when he tossed 5 1/3 innings, surrendering three earned runs while allowing six hits.
+- In his last outing on Saturday against the San Diego Padres, the left-hander tossed four innings, allowing seven earned runs while surrendering 11 hits.

-- The 35-year-old has amassed a 2.25 ERA and 5.3 strikeouts per nine innings across seven games this season, while giving up a batting average of .219 to his opponents.
+- The 29-year-old has put up a 7.57 ERA and 5.8 strikeouts per nine innings in 13 games this season, while allowing a batting average of .319 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.